purpledevcat/purpledevcat.github.io/_posts/2018-2-12-reproducible-builds-in-java.md

 When it comes to software, we look at source code to learn what an application will do when executed.
 However, the source code we read is not what will actually be executed by our computers.
 In the Java world, it is the Java bytecode that is produced by our compilers that eventually gets executed, normally after having been packaged into an archive.
 So when we are given code that has already been compiled and packaged, how can we verify that it is indeed the product of the source code we think produced it?

 The answer to this is reproducible builds.
-A reproducible build is a deterministic function, that given our source code as input, will produce an executable artifact that is the same, byte for byte, every time it is run with the same input.
+A reproducible build is a deterministic function, that given our source code as input, will produce an executable artifact that is the same, byte for byte, every time it is run on the same input.

 ## What is the value of a reproducible build?

 I personally discovered the need for a reproducible build when I was tasked with implementing an automated change management system at work.
 Our production system, which is Java based, for the most part, is frequently audited.
 The way this works is that every time the auditors comes in, we need to provide them with a checksum of the software artifacts running on production at the time.
 They then compare these checksums with the checksums from the previous audit to determine which artifacts where modified, then they follow up with us on the changes detected.
 We therefore want to make sure that the checksums of software artifacts only change when a change in the source code has been made.
 If someone rebuilds and redeploys an artifact, that should not be flagged as a change in the live system, so as not to waste anybody's time.

 Apart from this, a reproducible build enables you to do more with your build tools.
-For example, if you have a build that produces multiple artifacts without being able to detect which of the artifacts has changed after every build, you either automatically deploy all artifacts, or none at all.
+For example, if you have a build that produces multiple artifacts, without being able to detect which of the artifacts has changed after every build, you either automatically deploy all artifacts, or none at all.
 A reproducible build would allow your tools to recognize what has changed and deploy accordingly.

 ## Is the standard Java build reproducible?